Picovoice/falcon/README.md

 }
 ```

-Create an instance of the engine and generate speech:
+Create an instance of the engine and perform speaker diarization on an audio file:

 ```java
 import ai.picovoice.falcon.*;